Bayesian Estimation of Multidimensional Latent Variables and Its Asymptotic Accuracy: Discussion

 Then, the asymptotic form is written as

 because the second term of the last expression in Eq.\ref{eq:asym_pbar}, which is the integral on the different areas $\Sigma_W \setminus \{\bar{A}\}$, is much smaller than the first term and does not appear in the leading terms.
+In other words, this integral works as the operator selecting the true parameter to minimize the entropy term.
+The asymptotic form is determined by the integral on the local area, which is the neighborhood of the true parameter.